pippin88/linuxcnc-hardware/README.md

 ## Parallel Port FPGA Communication
+Realtime (time critical) tasks such as step generation are done in hardware (not on the computer)

 ### Mesa via Parallel Port
 Mesa use Field-programmable gate array (FPGA) interfaced via parallel port - e.g. 7i43